-Out of concern for public health and safety issues related to COVID-19, and in accordance with Moore College of Art & Design's guidelines, The Galleries are now tentatively closed to the public until further notice.
+Out of concern for public health and safety issues related to COVID-19, The Galleries remain closed to the public until further notice.
 All internal programs and public events scheduled to take place have been canceled or reimagined in a virtual space.
 As new information becomes available, any changes will be communicated through social media and our website.

 Our thoughts now are on those who have been affected by this global crisis and on those in our Philadelphia community who are feeling its impacts—please be safe and take care of yourselves and one another.
 For up-to-date information about the College's COVID-19 response plan, please visit moore.edu/coronavirus.

 In lieu of presenting new work that would be inaccessible to the public, we invited members of the Moore community to submit a favorite piece from their own personal collections.
 On view through March 26, the show takes us behind the screens of the people we see during video calls and into their living spaces.

 Featuring the work of three faculty members who recently completed sabbaticals, this exhibition gives our community a glimpse into the research and experimentation that Moore's teachers pursue outside of the classroom.
 On view are new projects by Robert Goodman, Asuka Goto, and Lynn Palewicz.

 Featuring work by graduates in Moore's MFA in Socially Engaged Studio Art (Sara Kleinert and Chelsey Webber-Brandis) and MA in Socially Engaged Art (Camille O'Connor) programs.
 See their thesis projects online, view their CVs, business cards, and contact our graduates for professional opportunities at moorethesis.com.